Tentative Reconciliation

 Tentative reconciliation works off of pending transaction information.
 Pending transaction information provides closer to real-time updates, making it a helpful signal of the activity within an account throughout the day.

-Since tentative reconciliation means that a transaction is pending, it technically does not provide full certainty that an item will clear—it is, however, pretty certain in practice.
-There are a few rare instances in which an item would not post (e.g., if a bank flags a payment for OFAC purposes), but pending items almost always end up posting.
+Since tentative reconciliation means that a transaction is pending, it technically does not provide full certainty that an item will clear—it is pretty certain in practice.
+There are a few rare instances in which an item would not post (e.g., if a bank flags a payment for OFAC purposes), but pending items almost always post.
 So if something tentatively reconciles, it’ll very likely complete.

 Tentative reconciliation versus regular reconciliation